temporalio/documentation/docs/application-development/features.md

 ## Environment variables

 Environment variables can be provided in the normal way for our language to our Client, Worker, and Activity code.
-They can't be used normally with Workflow code, as that would be nondeterministic (if the environment variables changed between Workflow replays, the code that used them would behave differently).
+They can't be used normally with Workflow code, as that would be [nondeterministic](workflows#intrinsic-non-deterministic-logic) (if the environment variables changed between Workflow replays, the code that used them would behave differently).

-Most of the time, we don't need to get environment variables into Workflow code, as it's sufficient to just provide them to Activities.
-But if we do need to environment variables into Workflow code, the two options are:
+Most of the time, you can provide environment variables in your Activity function; however, if you need them in your Workflow functions, you can use the following options:

-- Providing them as arguments when starting the Workflow.
+- Provide environment variables as arguments when starting the Workflow.
-- Calling a Local Activity at the beginning of the Workflow that returns environment variables.
+- Call a Local Activity at the beginning of the Workflow that returns environment variables.

 In either case, the environment variables will appear in Event History, so you may want to use an [encryption Data Converter](/concepts/what-is-a-data-converter/#encryption).